CESP - Counseling, Educational and School Psychology

 CESP 858.
 Diagnostic Testing (3).

-An in-depth examination of the assessment process.
+In-depth examination of the assessment process.
 Studies the theory and uses of individual assessment techniques for evaluating the learning difficulties of preschool and school-aged children.
 Emphasizes planning the assessment, interpreting and integrating assessment data, proposing relevant interventions, and communicating assessment findings to others.
 Prerequisites: CESP 855, and instructor's consent.

 CESP 859.
 School-Based Interventions (3).